K VINEYARDS

 OLIVER 1265

-Our workhorse is a 1974 Oliver 1265.
+Our original workhorse is a 1974 Oliver 1265.
 The 2wd, 40hp, diesel is a Fiat on the inside.
-It pulls duty as the spray machine, snow blower, lawn mower, rototiller, loader, and forklift.
-We’d like to upgrade to a tractor with a cab for spraying so we can retire the respirator some day, but for now it gets the job done!
+It pulls duty as a lawn mower, rototiller, loader, and forklift.
 It has taught us lessons on independent PTO engagement, 2 stage clutches, and hydraulic pumps replacement.
 Despite all this learning, the ‘other’ green tractor is still our favorite!